-The Company has adopted the code provisions ("Code Provisions") as stated in the Corporate Governance Code and Corporate Governance Report ("CG Code") contained in Appendix 14 to the Listing Rules as the corporate governance code of the Company.
+The Company has adopted the code provisions ("Code Provisions") as stated in the Corporate Governance Code and Corporate Governance Report ("CG Code") contained in Appendix C1 to the Listing Rules as the corporate governance code of the Company.
 The Board is committed to complying with the Code Provisions as stated in the CG Code to the extent that the Directors of the Company consider it is applicable and practical to the Company.

-During the year under review, the Company has complied with the Code Provisions in the CG Code.
+During the year under review, save as the deviation from the Code Provisions C.5.1 of the CG Code, the Company has complied with the CG Code.